Optimizing HR with Four Tactics That Treat It Like a Business

-Strategic thinking is needed amid fight for talent and threats of disruption
+Strategic thinking is needed to optimize HR amid fight for talent and threats of disruption

 In my long career in human resources, I have interviewed many professionals who have described their experience by detailing tasks they have performed.
 But few explain how those tasks aligned with the company’s strategic business goals.
 The failure to articulate this connection can remove a job candidate from the top of my list very quickly.